kae3g/grainkae3g/CONTRIBUTING-NONTECHNICAL.md

 ### Outreach & Advocacy

-**Glow's passionate voice**: *"Sharing our work with the world helps us grow our community and make a bigger impact."*
+**Trish's passionate voice**: *"Sharing our work with the world helps us grow our community and make a bigger impact!
+Your enthusiasm is absolutely contagious.
+Let's spread the magic!"*

 - **Write about the project** on your blog or social media
 - **Present at conferences** and meetups